 Investigator Studies Program (MISP): Bacterial Infections

-Effective December 2020, the Antibacterial Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) up to April 23, 2021 for the first review cycle.
-This is a competitive process that will be conducted by the Antibacterial MISP in 2021.
+Effective January 2022, the Antibacterial Investigator Studies Program (MISP) Committee will accept protocols within our current areas of interest (AOI) up to April 11, 2022.
+This is a competitive process that will be conducted by the Antibacterial MISP in 2022.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to the Investigator Studies Program Committee: